mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 You should not be afraid of the "M-word" just because you are a C# programmer.
-C# does not have a notion of monads as predefined language constructs, but it doesn't mean we can't borrow some ideas from the functional world.
-Having said that, it's also true that C# is lacking some powerful ways to combine and generalize monads which are possible in Haskell and other functional languages.
+C# does not have a notion of monads as predefined language constructs, but that doesn't mean we can't borrow some ideas from the functional world.
+Having said that, it's also true that C# is lacking some powerful ways to combine and generalize monads which are possible functional programming languages.